yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ## Possible Calls & Arguments.

 ### `mkdir`
-This action allows you to generate a directory of any kind.
+Creates a directory.
 It will even make multiple children directories even it if doesn't exist.

 ```php
 $redux = Redux::get_instance('OPT_NAME'); // TODO - Use your opt_name